Frederick Paul Keppel: Carnegie period

 When Keppel became president of the Carnegie Corporation, it had not formulated a long-range program of action.
 Thus, Keppel was free, within the limits of the Corporation's charter, to develop a policy, a philosophy, and a program.
 He kept a small staff, and sought external help instead of employing experts within the Corporation.
 Keppel's annual reports at the Carnegie Corporation constitute an important contribution to the discussion of foundation policy.
 They have had a determining influence on the practice and philosophy of philanthropy as applied to intellectual and cultural needs and opportunities.
 His comments and observations were of particular interest to the American Council of Learned Societies.
 Before the Association of American Colleges and Universities, in 1930, he insisted upon the importance to the United States of knowledge of Asian culture, and upon the necessity of including Asian languages in American curricula.
 During his presidency from 1922 to 1941, the Carnegie Corporation appropriated $86,000,000 to universities, colleges, museums, libraries, and scientific and educational studies.
 He was awarded Honorary Membership in the American Library Association in 1942 In 1999, American Libraries named him one of the "100 Most Important Leaders We Had in the 20th Century" thanks to $30 million in donations to libraries and library projects.

 Late career

 In 1941, Keppel retired from his role as president of the Carnegie Corporation to become the vice-president of the American Philosophical Society.
-In 1942 he was awarded Honorary Membership in the American Library Association.
+In 1942 he was awarded American Library Association Honorary Membership.
 When America became involved in World War II, the President of the United States requested that he serve on the Board of Appeals on Visa Cases.
 He died on September 8, 1943, at the age of 68.